Skip to content

 The first thing to settle is what you mean by castle, because in France the answer is always a château.
 The word covers a wide span, from a fortified medieval stronghold to a 19th-century country estate built in the older style.
 Both are castles in everyday English, and both appear in this collection.

 Storybook castles are the fairy-tale silhouettes: Neo-Gothic and Renaissance châteaux built between the 16th and 19th centuries, dressed with slender turrets, spiral staircases, and steep slate roofs.
 They read as the castle of a picture book rather than a battlefield.
-Decide which feeling you want before anything else, because it filters the 12 castles faster than price or capacity.
+Decide which feeling you want before anything else, because it filters the collection faster than price or capacity.
 Our Loire château guide covers the Loire castles in depth.

 Where the castles sit across France

 This is a national collection, so the second decision is which part of France you want to celebrate in.
-The 12 castles fall into five regional archetypes, each with its own landscape, character, and airport.
+The castles fall into five regional archetypes, each with its own landscape, character, and airport.

 Loire storybook castles sit in Pays de la Loire, 35 to 50 minutes from Nantes or Angers, carrying the most fairy-tale silhouettes in the set.
 Moated castles near Paris cluster in Seine-et-Marne and Yvelines, 35 minutes to an hour from the capital, ringed by water or dried moats.
 South-West fortresses gather around Bordeaux and Angoulême in Nouvelle-Aquitaine, with corner towers and monumental stone staircases.